 Langerhans cell histiocytosis - Anogenital in

-LCH is a rare condition, occurring most commonly in children aged 1-4 years, but it may present from birth to adulthood.
+LCH is a rare condition, occurring most commonly in white male children aged 1-4 years, but it may present from birth to adulthood.
 The 3-year survival rate is approximately 80%, with age younger than 2 years, multiorgan involvement, and organ dysfunction portending a worse prognosis.

 While 4 clinical variants were previously designated (Letterer-Siwe disease, Hand-Schüller-Christian syndrome, self-healing reticulohistiocytosis of Hashimoto-Pritzker [congenital self-healing histiocytosis], and eosinophilic granuloma), these categories have been largely abandoned in recent years due to significant overlap between the clinical entities and lack of prognostic relevance.
 Currently, patients are classified based on the number of organ systems involved (ie, single-system or multisystem LCH).